Linguistics 460: Textual Data Analysis with R

 2017, Ch.
 17, through the end of Section 17.2, about

-package, and let me know in class if it works.
+package, and let me know in class whether the installation succeeds.

 Topics: Sentiment analysis.